US journalist jailed for months in Myanmar lands in New York

 It’s been a “long time coming, a moment I had been imagining so intensely for so long,” a bearded and shaggy-haired Fenster said after landing in New York.
 “Surpasses everything I had imagined.”

-As he exited a car outside an airport hotel, Fenster’s mother rushed over to hug him, as did his brother and father.
+“It’s over.
+There’s nothing to be anxious about anymore,” Fenster said later in an interview.
+“Any bitter, ill will, regret, anger spilled out on the tarmac when I got on that plane.”

+His wife, Julianna, who is still in Myanmar, is set to reunite with him in Detroit.

-Late Monday, as Fenster transited through Qatar, he told reporters that he was physically OK and had not been starved or beaten while in custody.
-While jailed, he had told his lawyer that he believed he had COVID-19, though prison authorities denied that.
+Late Monday, as Fenster, 37, transited through Qatar, he told reporters that he was physically OK and had not been starved or beaten while in custody.
+While jailed, he had told his lawyer that he believed he had COVID-19, although prison authorities denied that.

 Fenster, the managing editor of online magazine Frontier Myanmar, was convicted Friday of spreading false or inflammatory information, contacting illegal organizations and violating visa regulations.
 Days before his conviction, he learned he had been charged with additional violations that put him at risk of a life sentence.